In a Nutshell:

 Unfortunately, the big limitation here is that the track is a 2D design, which means that the rollers mounted to it can only move along the X- and Y-axis.
 That limits the intensity of the massage from this chair, and as you’ll see, one of Alpina’s pre-programmed massage options claims to be a “Deep Tissue” massage.

 Sadly, it isn’t.
-2D chairs can’t really give a true deep tissue massage, though we will tell you about a workaround you can do that can approximate the experience.
+2D chairs can’t give a true deep tissue massage, though we will tell you about a workaround you can do that can approximate the experience.

 An illustration of a man sitting on the Osaki OS Pro Alpina black variant